TLDR

 Staff-to-child ratios and what they mean for software

-Part 418 ratios are age-specific and apply throughout the operating day.
-For the youngest infants, the 1:4 ratio applies to both under-6-month-olds and 6-18-month-olds.
-The ratio loosens progressively through preschool age, reaching 1:10 for 5-6-year-olds.
+Part 418-1 ratios are age-specific and apply throughout the operating day.
+For infants from 6 weeks to 18 months, the 1:4 ratio applies.
+The ratio loosens progressively through preschool age, reaching 1:9 for 5-year-olds and 1:10 for school-age children.

 Software that records only arrival and departure times captures the bookends of the day.
 Licensing inspectors reviewing ratio compliance want documentation of staffing levels and child counts throughout the day, not just the first and last timestamps.